Handbag “Cube” with Closure / Krajood Grass / THA 3115107-1 タイ/カチュー(水草) かごバッグ キューブ 留め具付き ルイ版

 Its distinctive shape, made from a relatively soft material, leaves a lasting impression.

-For larger baskets, longer stalks are required, so the harvest may be delayed slightly to allow further growth before cutting.
+For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow further growth.

-The glue applied to the surface of Krajood baskets helps prevent deformation.
+The glue applied to the surface of Krajood baskets helps prevent deformation and enhances durability,

 If you are concerned, consider wearing long sleeves or otherwise avoiding direct skin contact while using the basket.